BigAl/lunchbox/README.md

 ## Current Baseboxes

-The current basebox set includes Red Hat 7 and rhel varitants Centos and OEL At time or writing  only Red Hat has an offical release the others are in Beta or RC state
+The current basebox set includes Red Hat 7 and rhel varitants Centos and OEL At time or writing only OEL is in Beta release candidate.

-- centos-7.0rc-x86_64.json
+- centos-7.0-x86_64.json
 - oel-7.0rc-x86_64.json
 - rhel-7.0-x86_64.json